 After a school shooting incident in Finland, the largest newspaper of the country published articles concerning the corrupting influence of Plato and Friedrich Nietzsche, as the shooter was an avid reader of philosophical texts.
 Under the headline "Plato can mess you up."

 This isn't quite as nonsensical as it sounds.
 When gambling was outlawed in most of the US, makers of slot machines and other gambling devices tried every method they could think of to circumvent the ban.
 The most popular method was via flipper-less pinball machines, which were set so you could win multiple free games.
 If you didn't want to use the free games, the owner of the bar/parlor/whatever would give you back the cash equivalent.
-This resulted in New York, Los Angeles and a number of other cities simply outlawing and confiscating all pinball machines.

 Of course, a modified version of the original pinball is still incredibly popular in Japan, where it's given the name pachinko.